 Great for selecting a region based on pixels of color.
-Tap to select a region of color.
 Use the Tolerance slider to expand the range of color selected (by increasing the tolerance) or limit it (by deceasing the tolerance).
 Use Sample Layers to choose whether to select color from the current layer or all layers.
 Tap an area with the color you want selected.
 If more colors need to be added to the selection, drag the Tolerance slider to the right add more to the selection.
 If the selection has too broad a range selected, drag the *Tolerance *slider to the left.

 Sample one layer/Sample all layers

 When is displayed, you will be selecting color from the current selected layer.
-Tap to change it to and select color from all layers.
+Tap the icon to change it to and select color from all layers.

 Selection editing tools